Kryvtsov/fruitful/README.md

 #hello!

-This is a small site on Bootstrap
+This is a small site on Bootstrap <br>
 Just a test:)